Anurag-Shankar-Maurya/GDA-Public/README.md

 #### 2. Deploy

 Vercel will automatically deploy the application when you push changes to your GitHub repository.
 The `vercel.json` file configures the build and routing settings.

+The current live demo is hosted on Vercel.

 ### Option 4: Manual Deployment with WSGI/ASGI